 Build second capture/USBL docking nose system

-Test and evaluate sensors in CRELL tank with NOAA, EPA
+Test and evaluate sensors in CRREL tank with NOAA, EPA

 Develop backseat autonomy and SIM capability, 30 June 30, 2021;

 Project team will advance the technical competency of HQ USCG Project Champion USCG designated follow-on recipient of LRAUV System.
 Project team, led by WHOI investigators at Woods Hole, MA, will conduct up to two training sessions.
 Project team will complete this task via two sessions, the first by 1 Feb 2021 and the second by 30 June 2021.